 Manchester Opera House, 3 Quay St, Manchester, M3 3HP - Visit now

-Reopening on the 21st August, the revered Manchester Opera House is set to return to its acclaimed line-up of mainstream theatrical productions, occasional music gigs, opera and ballet.
-Inside the beautiful building, theatre-goers will the same great experience as before, with additional reassuring safety measures to ensure any Covid-19 risks are kept to an absolute minimum.
+Reopening in August, the revered Manchester Opera House is set to return to its acclaimed line-up of mainstream theatrical productions, occasional music gigs, opera and ballet.
+Inside the beautiful building, theatre-goers will have the same great experience as before.
 Standing proud on Quay Street, Manchester Opera House will continue to attract the very best in entertainment and we’re delighted to have it back.

 Curated by Peter Hook alongside Camerata’s musical director Tim Crooks, The Sound Of Joy Division Orchestrated sees over fifty artists, musicians and guest vocalists come together to revisit the post-punk elements that shaped Joy Division’s groundbreaking sound, alongside with a full orchestra to project and respect the spirit of this legendary Manchester group.